Chandler's Ford: Transport

-Rail

-Chandler's Ford is served by Chandler's Ford railway station.
-The station was reopened for passenger traffic on 18 May 2003.
-There are links between Romsey and Salisbury via Southampton.
+Chandler's Ford railway station was reopened for passenger traffic on 18 May 2003, having been closed since 1969.
+South Western Railway operates an hourly service in each direction between Romsey and Salisbury, via Eastleigh and Southampton Central.

-Bus

-Bluestar's route 1 connects Chandler's Ford with Southampton and Winchester.

-Xelabus X6/X7 runs between Hiltonbury and Eastleigh and X5 connects Southampton Parkway and Chandlers Ford stations.
+Bluestar's route 1 connects the area with Southampton and Winchester.
+Xelabus X6/X7 runs between Hiltingbury and Eastleigh and X5 connects Southampton Parkway and Chandlers Ford stations.

-Road

-The M3 runs past the eastern border of Chandler's Ford with access from junction 12 from the north and junction 13 from the south.
+The M3 motorway runs past the eastern border of Chandler's Ford, with access from junction 12 from the north and junction 13 from the south.

 Crime

-Chandler's Ford made national headlines in September 2007 when an armed bank robbery was foiled: On 13 September 2007, the Metropolitan Police's Flying Squad, in conjunction with the Hampshire Constabulary, foiled the robbery outside the HSBC bank in the central precinct on Winchester Road in Chandler's Ford.
+Chandler's Ford made national headlines in September 2007 when an armed bank robbery was foiled.
+On 13 September 2007, the Metropolitan Police's Flying Squad, in conjunction with the Hampshire Constabulary, foiled the robbery outside the HSBC bank in the central precinct on Winchester Road in Chandler's Ford.
 The police had been tipped off and hid behind the nearby toilet cubicles, before shooting dead two of the robbers.
 A third fled the scene by car and was later arrested.

 There was a theft from the same bank on 24 January 2011, when a cash box was stolen from a security guard.

 Education

-There are various schools and day nurseries in Chandler's Ford.
-The secondary schools in Chandler's Ford include Thornden School and Toynbee School.
-Chandler's Ford is served by colleges nearby, including Barton Peveril College and Eastleigh College.
+There are several schools and day nurseries in Chandler's Ford.
+Secondary schools include Thornden School and Toynbee School; colleges nearby include Barton Peveril College and Eastleigh College.